99003521/AppliedSDLC_B2/1_Requirements/Readme.md

 # Requirements
 # Need
 # Introduction
- -Data Merging and analysis is used to manipulate data and display visual representation of the statistical analysis performed.
+ - Data Merging and analysis is used to manipulate data and display visual representation of the statistical analysis performed.
- -Marks or score analysis is not only carried out in educational institutions as a metric for evaluation but also in other places where keeping a score is relevant.
+ - Marks or score analysis is not only carried out in educational institutions as a metric for evaluation but also in other places where keeping a score is relevant.
- -E-mailers are used to update concerned people by triggering e-mails after successful completion of the required manipulation.
+ - E-mailers are used to update concerned people by triggering e-mails after successful completion of the required manipulation.
    # HISTORY:
-   -The history of data analytics goes as far as the 19th century
+   - The history of data analytics goes as far as the 19th century
-   -The measurement of assembly lines by Henry Ford was also designed based on the analytics
+   - The measurement of assembly lines by Henry Ford was also designed based on the analytics
+# Feasibility Analysis
+ # Market Analysis
+ - Score Analysis can be performed to visualize methods of how a range of scores can be projected.
+ - Score Analysis Software are used in educational institutions, Banking institutions and even in Sports.
+ - The price for statistical analysis tools can go all the way up to 2 Crores in depending on the users and number of features.
+ - Well known statistical analysis tools such as IBM SPSS Statistics starts from 3 Lakhs and can go all way up to 17 Lakhs.
+ - Stat soft’s product Statistica also prices from 1.25 Lakhs to 2 Lakhs.
+ - The cheapest of the best tools comes around to 6,000 dollars a year.
 ## Research
 ![Description](Link to Pic)
 -- Content